 Front mount seats do not fit ALL types of bikes.
 Work out if a front seat will fit on your bike.

-- Standard Adaptor (mounting bracket) sold with every Front Seat – Thule or Yepp
+- Standard Adaptor (mounting bracket) sold with every Front Seat – Thule, Yepp or BoBike

 - A-Head Adaptor (mounting bracket) sold with the Front Seat for Mountain Bikes

 For details and video…How to Attach A Front Mount Kids Seat

 To work out which adaptor will work on your bike you need to understanding the SPACE that is available or can be made available on the handlebar stem of your bike

 You also need to work out if you have room for a front seat and still be able to safely ride by understanding the SPACE between you & the handlebars

 Please work through both points to understand if a Front Bike Seat is the right solution for your family.

 Detailed information about BoBike attachment is still being created – the process is the same as for Thule & Yepp seats but the measurements are different.
 A standard BoBike adaptor requires 35mm of space.
 An A-Head BoBike adaptor requires 4mm of space.
 For a BoBike video that introduces the Mini go HERE

 Not sure about working out space… choose to